 To provide stewardship opportunities, the City will continue our partnership with Parks to engage citizens in habitat restoration work parties, as well as dog-related volunteers in parks, the Bark Stewards.
-The City plans to continue our partnership with the Washington Native Plant Society by co-hosting our third Native Plant Stewardship Class.
 As in past years, participants will receive instruction on watershed and restoration ecology.
 Participants will then complete a minimum of 30 hours of service.
 Most participants are expected to complete their service hours by restoring City watersheds.

-Table 2: Education and Outreach Activities Undertaken in 2022
+Table 2: Education and Outreach Activities Undertaken in 2023

-Education/ Outreach Activity Description Targeted Audiences Stormwater Discovery Tours A web-based self-guided stormwater tour (http://stormwater.cob.org) highlighting 5 areas in town with 31 tour stops that include multiple facility types (rain gardens, gravel filters, bioswales, ponds, bioretention basins, etc.) Promotion: posted A-frame/sandwich board signs at each tour during Whatcom Water Week, ad in Bellingham Parks Playbook, ad at Pickford Film Center Website users: The website was transferred over to WordPress at the beginning of September 2022.
-In the last quarter of the year roughly 100 people per month were using the self-guided tours.
-General public College students and professors

-We Scoop Pledge: 213 dog owners pledged to scoop the poop at home at least Dog owners at home pet waste campaign weekly, bag it and put it in the trash in 2022, for a total of 1,400 pledgers since 2014.
-(SurveyMonkey.com/r/WeScoop) Dog walkers in public places Pledge/Prompt: over 1,000 We Scoop stickers for trash cans distributed (in tool kits and at events).
-Tools: 622 poop scooping toolkits were distributed, 162 of those to pledgers, 460 to new dog owners (humane society adopters and puppy class participants).
-Toolkits include We Scoop stickers, info flyer, photo contest flyer, and their choice of a bag dispenser (460), a bag carrying clip (602), and/or a leash flashlight (478). • Promotion: Attendance at dog event, Dog Days of Summer Promotion: Attended Bellingham SeaFeast Promotion: Held 8 Bark Steward events, engaging 197 people and scooping 83 piles of dog poop weighing 15.2 pounds.
+Education/ Outreach Activity Description Targeted Audiences Stormwater Discovery Tours A web-based self-guided stormwater tour (http://stormwater.cob.org) highlighting 5 areas in town with 31 tour stops that include multiple facility types (rain gardens, gravel filters, bioswales, ponds, bioretention basins, etc.) Promotion: posted Promoted during Whatcom Water Week through the Whatcom Watershed Information Networks webpage and our Lake Whatcom Management Program webpage.
+Website users: In 2023, we had 2,105 unique users on the website with 19,953 page views.
+General public College students and professors We Scoop pet waste campaign Pledge: 377 dog owners pledged to scoop the poop at home at least weekly, bag it and put it in the trash in 2023, for a total of 1,772 pledgers since 2014.
+(SurveyMonkey.com/r/WeScoop) Tools: 532 poop scooping toolkits were distributed, 377 of those to pledgers, 80 new owner kits to tails a wagging and 75 to Whatcom Humane Society.
+Toolkits include We Scoop stickers, info flyer, photo contest flyer, and their choice of a bag dispenser, and/or a bag carrying clip Events: Dog Days of Summer, Bellingham SeaFeast, KidsFest Ads: Bellingham Playbook, Pickford Theater, Bus ads, March Utility Bill insert, Reminder to scoop letter to Lower Padden Train residents Dog owners at home Dog walkers in public places

-Promotion: Scooping Stars photo contest (84 dogs entered), promoted the contest via Facebook posts (WeScoopBellingham, and Whatcom County Public Works), Parks Playbook, and Whatcom Water Weeks.
+Promotion: Through events, we engaged 361 people, conducted 75 hours of outreach, picked up 407 piles of waste totaling 76.9 pounds.
+Promotion: We Scoop Photo Contest: Scooping Stars photo contest (210 dogs entered), promoted the contest via Facebook posts (WeScoopBellingham, and Whatcom County Public Works), and ads.
 Promotion: Ads profiling local Scooping Stars with messaging about regular scooping and proper disposal in the Bellingham Parks Playbook.
-Stations: At City parks, maintained 79 dog bag stations (17 of which were adopted by volunteers), distributed about 514,000 bags, maintained 203 trash cans (20 of which were dog waste-specific) Bellingham Water School Program 28 5th grade classes in 12 schools (700 students).
+Stations: At City parks, maintained 79 dog bag stations (17 of which were adopted by volunteers), distributed about 514,000 bags, maintained 203 trash cans (20 of which were dog waste- specific).
+Bellingham Water School Program 43 5th grade classes classes in 10 schools (1,075 students).
 Curriculum includes concepts of watersheds, stormwater, pollution prevention, water and wastewater treatment, and water conservation.
-Elementary school students (mostly 5th grade) Teachers, parents/guardians
+Elementary school studentsTeachers, parents/guardians